Algorithmic market making in dealer markets with hedging and market impact: The model

 \section{The model}

-We consider a market maker in charge of a single asset.
-This asset can be traded by the market maker in two ways: (i) via requests they receive from clients, through the RFQ or RFS channel, and (ii) via market orders sent to a liquidity pool, for instance an inter-dealer broker platform or an all-to-all platform.\footnote{We can also regard the liquidity pool of our model as an aggregation of numerous liquidity pools.} In the former case, the market maker proposes a price to clients wishing to buy or sell the asset and clients ultimately decide to trade or not to trade.
-In the latter case, the market maker decides to buy or sell at a market price that depends on the traded volume.\footnote{The model can easily be generalized to multiple assets (see \cite{gueant2017optimal} for the way to go multi-asset in market making models \textit{à la} Avellaneda-Stoikov).
+We consider a dealer in charge of a single asset.
+This asset can be traded by the dealer in two ways: (i)~via requests they receive from clients, through the RFQ or RFS channel, and (ii) via market orders sent to a liquidity pool, for instance an inter-dealer broker platform or an all-to-all platform.\footnote{We can also regard the liquidity pool of our model as an aggregation of numerous liquidity pools.} In the former case, the dealer proposes a price to clients wishing to buy or sell the asset and clients ultimately decide to trade or not to trade.
+In the latter case, the dealer decides to buy or sell at a market price that depends on the traded volume.\footnote{The model can easily be generalized to multiple assets (see~\cite{gueant2017optimal} for the way to go multi-asset in models \textit{à la} Avellaneda-Stoikov).
 In that case, each asset may be traded through requests only, market orders only, or both ways.}\\

-In Section \ref{basemodel} we present an optimization problem with state constraints corresponding to risk limits.
-In order to carry out a rigorous mathematical analysis, we present a regularized version of the problem in Section \ref{smoothmodel}.\\
+In Section~\ref{basemodel} we present an optimization problem with state constraints corresponding to risk limits.
+In Section~\ref{smoothmodel}, we present a slightly modified version that is more practical for mathematical analysis.